Lizario's

 Method

-2. Cream the butter and caster sugar until light and fluffy.
+2. Cream the butter and caster sugar until light and fluffy then stir in vanilla.
+Fold in flour and icing sugar and mix until well combined.

-4. Roll teaspoons of mixture into balls.
-Place on prepared trays, about 5cm apart.
+3. Roll heaped teaspoons of mixture into balls and place on prepared trays, about 5cm apart, allowing room for spreading.

-5. Make an indentation in the centre of each ball.
-Spoon half a teaspoon of jam into centre of each biscuit.
+4. Using your thumb or the handle of a wooden spoon, make an indentation in the centre of each ball.
+Spoon half a teaspoon of jam into the centre of each biscuit.

 Picture